 Prompted by the signs of life outside, I decided it was okay to wake up Amy.
 I didn’t wait to see if my shove was enough to fully wake her before I shot across the landing and down the stairs two steps at a time.
 The momentum almost took my feet from under me, but I didn’t slow down.
 Please.
 Please.
 Please.

 Clearing the last step, floorboards creaked overhead and I glimpsed the landing light flickering to life.
 They were right behind me.
 I skidded around the bottom of the stairs – the mince pie and milk had gone from the tray on the telephone table next to the front door – and headed down the hall towards the lounge.
 The paper chains hanging against the wall fluttered in my wake.

-Baubles bobbed and clashed, and shards of green stabbed my knees as I began heaving presents out over my shoulders.
-I was so engrossed in the rummaging that I didn’t notice when they appeared in the room behind me.
+Baubles bobbed and clashed, and shards of green stabbed my knees as I began to heave presents out over my shoulders.
+I was so engrossed in the rummaging that I didn’t notice anyone appear in the room behind me.

 “Shouldn’t you wait?”
 Amy asked through a yawn.

-Maybe I should have done but I’d almost fetched everything out by now and, after a little more digging, I’d found what I was looking for.
+Maybe I should have done but, after a little more digging, I found what I was looking for.
 And that’s all that mattered.
 I dragged it out, checked the tag to make sure it was mine and then dropped it into my lap.
 Yes!

 It was heavier than I was expecting but it was the right size and shape.
 I gave it a little shake – listening out for any telltale sounds – but the box gave nothing away.
 It had to be.
 I’d been dropping hints since September.
 It had to be.

 “Come on!”
-I nodded at the pile of gifts I’d gathered on the floor, my own present clamped between my arms.
+I nodded at the pile of gifts gathered on the floor, my own present clamped between my arms.